AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `ldap_password` - (Optional) LDAP password.
 (Required: Yes if enable_ldap is "yes")
 * `ldap_base_dn` - (Optional) LDAP base DN.
 (Required: Yes if enable_ldap is "yes")
 * `ldap_username_attribute` - (Optional) LDAP user attribute.
 (Required: Yes if enable_ldap is "yes")
-* `peering_ha_subnet` - Public Subnet Information while creating Peering HA Gateway, only subnet is accepted.
+* `peering_ha_subnet` - (Optional) Public Subnet Information while creating Peering HA Gateway, only subnet is accepted.
+Required for AWS/ARM if enabling Peering HA.
 Example: AWS: "10.0.0.0/16".
-If enabling Peering HA for a GCP gateway, enter a valid zone.
-(Example: us-west1-c)
+* `peering_ha_zone` - (Optional) Zone information for creating Peering HA Gateway, only zone is accepted.
+Required for GCP if enabling Peering HA.
+(Example: GCP: "us-west1-c")
 * `peering_ha_eip` - (Optional) Public IP address that you want assigned to the HA peering instance.
 Only available for AWS.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway.
 * `single_az_ha` (Optional) Set to "enabled" if this feature is desired.